IsaacSchemm/Crowmask/README.md

 * `POST /api/submissions/{submitid}/refresh`: triggers a refresh of the submission
   * Optional query string parameter `alt=`: sets the alt text of the image

+The project **Crowmask.AdminTools** is a VB.NET WinForms app that provides a user interface for accessing these endpoints.

 ### Timed refresh functions

 * `RefreshRecent` (every five minutes)